- Bitfinex and Tether are fined $18.5 million.

 There’s a class action against Tether that’s ongoing.
 There were four different class actions making basically the same allegations, and they’ve been combined into one.

-I thought the class action complaint went through the known facts pretty reasonably, but I couldn’t see how they made the jump from “these are the facts” to “this is therefore a good remedy.”
+I thought the class action complaint went through the known facts pretty reasonably, though I couldn’t see how they made the jump from “these are the facts” to “this is therefore a good remedy.”
 But lawyers who’ve seen it think it’s got enough substance not to be dismissed out of hand.
 [Case docket]

 Will Tether comply?